mindspore-ai/docs/docs/lite/api/source_en/api_java/mscontext.md

 void setThreadAffinity(int mode)
 ```

 Set the thread affinity to CPU cores.
-Only valid for Lite.
 If MSContext is not initialized, this function will do nothing and output null pointer information in the log.

 - Parameters